 ARTICLE V – MEETINGS:

-The annual meeting will be held within 60 30 days after the close of the fiscal year January 1 of each year for the purpose of electing the Board of Directors, approving the annual budget, approving the insurance coverage, [deleting since this is included in the budget] and approving any changes to the Bylaws.
+The annual meeting will be held within 30 days after January 1 of each year for the purpose of electing the Board of Directors, approving the annual budget, [deleting since this is included in the budget] and approving any changes to the Bylaws.
 All approvals will be by a simple majority of the membership.

 The Board of Directors will meet at least quarterly.
 Minutes of the Annual and all Board of Director meetings shall be made available to members on request.
 Notices of Board of Director meetings shall be posted on the Swim Club Bulletin Board at least seven days in advance of each meeting.